 If you happen to be travelling in the Balkans or Baltics, you are going to have to forget about any visions you had about taking the train.
 Rail routes are few and far between and where they may exist, they will be painfully slow, exceptionally outdated, and rather uncomfortable.
 The vast majority of the Balkans and Baltics aren’t actually converted on a rail network, anyhow, so your best bet is going to be taking the bus if you’re relying on public transit.

 In the Baltics, there is a wonderful bus company called Lux Express that is arguably going to be the nicest bus that you will ever encounter.
 They are comfortable, have wifi and entertainment systems and serve most major routes throughout the Baltics and even into Poland and Russia.
+You can book bus tickets for the Baltics here.

 In the Balkans, FlixBus operates in some countries, but there are far more bus companies available and finding out the schedules can be tricky depending on where you are.
 Your best bet is to check out the bus timetables at the station when you arrive so you have an idea because information on the internet may be incomplete or incorrect.